-

 Van Soest Method (ADL – Acid Detergent Lignin)

 The ADL method is the most commonly used in animal nutrition.
-It is based on a sequential extraction of the different fibrous fractions: NDF (Neutral Detergent Fiber), ADF (Acid Detergent Fiber), then lignin.
-It allows a standardized evaluation of residual lignin.
+It is based on the sequential extraction of different fibrous fractions: NDF (Neutral Detergent Fiber), ADF (Acid Detergent Fiber), and then lignin.
+It allows for a standardized assessment of residual lignin.

 Gravimetry after acid hydrolysis

-This method involves isolating crude lignin by acid hydrolysis, followed by gravimetric determination.
-It is recommended for processed matrices rich in cellulose, or complex extracts.
+This method involves isolating crude lignin by acid hydrolysis, followed by gravimetric analysis.
+It is recommended for processed matrices, those rich in cellulose, or complex extracts.

 HPLC

-High-performance liquid chromatography (HPLC) analysis is used in some cases to quantify specific lignin subunits or monitor structural changes in purified extracts.
+High-performance liquid chromatography (HPLC) analysis is used in some cases to quantify specific lignin subunits or to track structural changes in purified extracts.

 Affected matrices